guiram0s/CTF-Write-ups/tryhackme/Corridor.md

 http://10.10.85.247/<hash>
 ```

-Each path appeared to be an **MD5 hash**, suggesting an Insecure Direct Object Reference (IDOR) vulnerability using hashed values.
+Each path appeared to be in a *hash* format, suggesting an Insecure Direct Object Reference (IDOR) vulnerability using hashed values.

 ---